Compare two cars

 Well, these are two pretty similar cars we have here!
 It's only details that could potentially make the difference.
 Considering they both belong to the suv segment and utilize the same 5-door suv body style and the 4 x 4 wheel drive system, it all comes up to the specific petrol engine choice they offer.
 The first one has a Volkswagen-engineered powertrain under the hood, a 12-cylinder, 48-valves 450hp unit, while the other one gets its power and torque from a 8-cylinder, 32-valves 450hp engine designed by Porsche.

 SafetyThe fact that the Volkswagen got tested by the European New Car Assessment Programme (Euro NCAP), while the other contender didn't, puts it sky-high safety-wise, in my eyes at least.
-Moving further on, let's take a closer look at some additional safety-related facts.
+That aside, let's consider some other aspects which affect safety.
 Both vehicles belong to the suv segment, which is generally a very good thing safety-wise, but it doesn't do much to help us decide between the two.
 On the other hand, when it comes to weight, a factor that most people underestimate, Cayenne offers a marginal difference of 2% more metal.

-ReliabilityManufacturers have been building their reliability reputation for decades now and, generally speaking, it appears that Volkswagen as a brand displays somewhat better results, all the models observed together.
-These are the official statistics, while our visitors describe reliability of Volkswagen with an average rating of 4.2, and models under the Porsche badge with 3.7 out of 5.
-Some independent research have also placed Touareg as average reliability-wise, and Cayenne is more or less at the same level.Above it all, drivers of cars with the same engine as Touareg rank it on average as 3.0 out of 5, exactly the same as the other one.
+ReliabilityManufacturers have been building their reliability reputation for decades now and, generally speaking, it appears that Volkswagen as a brand displays somewhat better results, when all the models are taken into account.
+That's the official data, while our visitors describe reliability of Volkswagen with an average rating of 4.2, and models under the Porsche badge with 3.9 out of 5.
+Some independent research have also placed Touareg as average reliability-wise, and Cayenne is more or less at the same level.We should definitely mention that owners of cars with the same powertrain as Touareg rank it on average as 1.0, while the one under the competitor's bonnet gets 3.0 out of 5.

 Performance & Fuel economyPorsche is a bit more agile, reaching 100km/h in 0.3 seconds less than its competitor.
 In addition to that it accelerates all the way to 266 kilometers per hour, 16km/h more than the other car.
 When it comes to fuel economy things look pretty much the same for both cars, averaging around 15.8 liters of fuel per 100 kilometers (18 mpg), in combined cycle.